Guide for authors

 • Being accountable for the work and its published form.
 This is partly verified through ORCID iD confirmation that assumes that the author is aware about and approves the submission and later its publication.

 Any authorship-related disputes are handled by the Editorial team following the guidelines developed by Committee on Publication Ethics (COPE).
-The recommended practice is to delay the review and production processes until a satisfactory resolution of all unresolved issues has been reached.
+The recommended practice is to delay the review and production processes until a satisfactory resolution of all issues has been reached.

 Originality and plagiarism